mkhapp/Membrane-vs-Cytoplasm-Intensity-Over-Time-Measurement/README.md

 **Important: If you want to compare results between cells in an image, do not restart the macro; if you do, a different background value will be calculated that might differ slightly.
 If you instead select yes and measure more cells, the same background value will be used, making your results comparable.**

-**Recommended: It is recommended to report fold change values as log fold change, so that plotted distance for equivalent negative and positive differences have the same magnitude.**
+**Recommended: It is recommended to report fold change values as log fold change, so that the plotted distance for equivalent negative and positive changes in intensity have the same magnitude.**